ephcoding/ephcoding.github.io/README.md

 ### **_WHY:_**

-In the short term, I'm building ALSTR to learn top-down software architecture.
+In the short term, I'm building ALSTR to learn software architecture design.

-Eventually, I'd like it to make me enough for beer money.
+Eventually, I'd like it to make me some beer money.

 ### **_STATUS:_**